retrofuturejosh/building-react-modular-audio-player/README.md

 ## Features

 * Single component, ready for use instantly
-* Customizable, modular, and styleable.
-Add your own icons/buttons, change the order, decide which subcomponents/buttons are rendered
+* Customizable, modular, and styleable
+* Add your own icons/buttons, change the order, decide which subcomponents/buttons are rendered

 ## Setup

 Only required prop is an ARRAY of audioFile OBJECTs, which follows the pattern
 ```
 [{ src: "/linkToAudioFile",
   title: "Toxic",
   artist: "Britney Spears" }]
 ```

 Within the audioFile object, only src is required, title and artist are optional.
 If you only want to include a single piece of text as the name, set it as the title with no artist.